Skip to content

 Key Terms

 Laminar borrows a few words from the legal world, invents a couple of its own, and uses some familiar terms in ways that might not match what you’re used to.
-This page covers the ones worth knowing before you dive in.
+You don’t need to memorize any of this.
+Come back whenever you hit a word that doesn’t quite land.

 A matter is what you’d normally call a “file” or a “transaction.”
 It’s the container for everything related to a single piece of client work: a home purchase, a refinance, a private sale.

-Think of a matter like an order at a restaurant.
-It’s not the food itself.
-It’s the ticket that tracks what was ordered, who’s making it, and where it’s at.
+But a matter isn’t just a folder.
+It has a workflow (what stage it’s in), an assignee (who’s responsible), contacts, tasks, and potentially trust transactions, documents, and notes.
+Think of it like an order at a restaurant: not the food itself, but the ticket that tracks what was ordered, who’s making it, and where it’s at.

-Here’s why that distinction matters: a client comes in for a purchase, but they also need a mortgage discharge on their old property.
+Why the distinction?
+A client comes in for a purchase but also needs a mortgage discharge on their old property.
 That’s one matter with two services.
-The matter is the container.
-The services are what’s inside.
+The matter is the combo meal; the services are the burger and fries.
+You track the combo as one order, but you can see exactly what’s in it.

 Active2